t18d/HuangSupplement/docs/dictionary.md

       <li>Schmidt, Jeff, <em>Disciplined Minds: A Critical Look at Salaried Professionals and the Soul-battering System That Shapes Their Lives</em> (Lanham, 2000).</li>
     </ul>
 </details>

+## lexicon

+The curiously precise 'chiefly applied to a dictionary of Greek, Hebrew, Syriac, or Arabic' in OED1, copied by Fowler and now ODE, was an accident of history.

+Bartholomew Price had actually proposed 'The Oxford Latin Lexicon' for the Clarendon edition of _Harper’s Latin Dictionary_ in 1878.

+(props C. Stray)

 ## phonetic loan
 … _vs_ **phonemic loan**